Medicare Rebates for Breast Imaging

 Close-up of assorted paper currency with a green healthcare or medicare card in the center.
-Understand Medicare rebate for your personalised Breast Screening Journey.
+Understand Medicare rebates for breast imaging and your personalised Breast Screening Journey.

 Why rebates matter

 • Breast Ultrasound: Best used as a targeted test for new breast symptoms or to investigate an abnormality seen on mammogram or MRI.
 As a screening test, bilateral ultrasound is limited because it is operator‑dependent.
-Nonetheless, it is often recommended for women with dense breasts as an adjunct to mammography, especially at the first round if MRI is not available.
+Nonetheless, it is often recommended for women with dense breasts as an adjunct to mammography, particularly during the first screening round if MRI is not available.
 Medicare item 55076 can apply for bilateral breast ultrasound in this context.

-• Breast MRI: Medicare item 63464 allows screening breast MRI for women under 60 who are at high risk.
+• Breast MRI: Medicare item 63464 allows screening breast MRI for women under 60 classified as high risk.
 Notably, the Medicare definition of high‑risk is not the same as Cancer Australia’s (>3× population risk).
 For rebates, eligibility generally means a lifetime risk >30% or a 10‑year risk >5% using a validated tool, such as ours.
 In practice, this means some women classified as moderate risk by Cancer Australia may still qualify for a rebate — saving around $700 in out‑of‑pocket costs.

 • Important to know: A Medicare rebate reduces the fee; a gap will remain depending on the imaging modality.
 Medicare rules and item descriptors change from time to time.
 We will check current requirements at your appointment and adjust your plan if needed.